MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSk]

-## Deploy OneDrive by using System Center Configuration Manager
+## Deploy OneDrive using Microsoft Endpoint Configuration Manager

-To deploy the OneDrive sync app to Windows or the mobile apps to Android or iOS by using System Center Configuration Manager, see [Deploy OneDrive apps by using SCCM](deploy-on-windows.md).
+To deploy the OneDrive sync app to Windows or the mobile apps to Android or iOS by using Microsoft Endpoint Configuration Manager, see [Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSr]

-Before you can deploy applications to computers running macOS, you need to complete some prerequisite tasks on the System Center Configuration Manager site.
-For detailed information about these prerequisites and how to prepare a System Center Configuration Manager environment for Mac management, see [Prepare to deploy client software to Macs](/sccm/core/clients/deploy/prepare-to-deploy-mac-clients/).
+Before you can deploy applications to computers running macOS, you need to complete some prerequisite tasks on the Microsoft Endpoint Configuration Manager site.
+For detailed information about these prerequisites and how to prepare a Configuration Manager environment for Mac management, see [Prepare to deploy client software to Macs](/configmgr/core/clients/deploy/prepare-to-deploy-mac-clients/).
 When you’ve completed the prerequisites, you can deploy applications to Macs by completing the steps described in [How to Create and Deploy Applications for Mac Computers in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/jj884158(v%3dtechnet.10)/).
 For  information about configuring the OneDrive sync app for macOS, see [Deploy and configure the new OneDrive sync app for Mac](deploy-and-configure-on-macos.md).

 ## Manage OneDrive